Rixker0-Sarkar0/usb-persistence/README.md

 # used for automation of:-
 .creating persistence on live kali media drives

-.creating custom live immages
+.creating custom live images

 # this script is:-
-# .not affliated is not to any extent, an alternative to official instructions on https://www.kali.org/docs/usb/
+# .not affliated is not to any extent, nor is an alternative to official instructions on https://www.kali.org/docs/usb/

 # .any debugging is not to expected or is planned in any foreseable future under any known circumstances